L-spaces, taut foliations and fibered hyperbolic two-bridge links: Taut Foliations

 \section{Taut Foliations}

-In this section we study the existence of taut foliations on the surgeries on fibered hyperbolic two-bridge links, proving Theorem \ref{thm: main theorem}.
+In this section we study the existence of taut foliations on the surgeries on fibered hyperbolic two-bridge links, proving the foliation part of Theorem \ref{thm: main theorem}.
 Branched surfaces will be our main tool.
 In Subsection \ref{subsec: background} we introduce them and recall some of their basic properties, together with the main result of \cite{L2}.
-In Section \ref{subsec: constructing branched surfaces} we recall a general method to construct branched surfaces in fibered manifolds with boundary and, lastly, in Section \ref{subsec: Fibered hyp two-bridge links} we focus our attention on surgeries on fibered hyperbolic two-bridge links: we start by proving a few lemmas that allow us to construct taut foliations on all finite surgeries on many fibered two-bridge links; this will reduce our study to the cases of some remaining subfamilies of two-bridge links (containing the links $\{L_n\}_{n\geq 1}$ of Section \ref{sec: L-spaces}) that we study separately.
+In Section \ref{subsec: constructing branched surfaces} we recall a general method to construct branched surfaces in fibered manifolds with boundary and in Section \ref{subsec: boundary train tracks} we discuss their boundary train tracks.
+In Section \ref{subsec: Fibered hyp two-bridge links} we focus our attention on surgeries on fibered hyperbolic two-bridge links: we subdivide them in four families with Lemma \ref{lemma:subdivision in families} and then study each of these families separately in Sections \ref{subsec: family 1}--\ref{subsec: family 4}.